lucidrains/imagen-pytorch/README.md

 - <a href="https://github.com/animebing">Bingbing</a> for identifying a bug with sampling and order of normalizing and noising with low resolution conditioning image

+- <a href="https://github.com/TheFusion21">Kay</a> for contributing one line command training of Imagen!

 ## Install

 ```bash